MicrosoftDocs/azure-docs/articles/cosmos-db/provision-account-continuous-backup.md

 For powershell and cli commands tier value is optional, if it is not provided – the account backup will be retained for 30 days.
 The tiers are represented by Continuous7Days or Continuous30Days.

-Before provisioning the account, install the [latest version of Azure PowerShell](/powershell/azure/install-az-ps?view=azps-6.2.1&preserve-view=true) or version higher than 6.2.0.
-Next connect to your Azure account and select the required subscription with the following commands:
+   * Before provisioning the account, install the [latest version of Azure PowerShell](/powershell/azure/install-az-ps?view=azps-6.2.1&preserve-view=true) or version higher than 6.2.0.
+   * For provisioning the Continuous7Days - you will need to install the preview version of the module by Install-Module -Name Az.CosmosDB -AllowPrerelease.
+   * Next connect to your Azure account and select the required subscription with the following commands:

 1. Sign into Azure using the following command: